papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 ### Relay Chain Configuration

 You can use `relaychain` keyword to define further parameters for the relay chain at start-up.
-The following keys are available:
+The available keys are:

 |                 Key                  |       Type        | Description                                                                                                      | Default Value  |
 | :----------------------------------: | :---------------: | :--------------------------------------------------------------------------------------------------------------- | :------------- |